googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 In general, usage of this module involves first configuring a pipeline of _modifiers_ which affect how generated files are handled as they are moved from the staging directory, and then finally calling `OwlBot.move_files` which performs the file copying subject to that configuration.
+You can also perform other file system operations such as creating, modifying, and deleting files, both before and after the `OwlBot.move_files` call.

 Following is an example `.owlbot.rb` file: